abrady/Vulk/README.md

 * DONE get the pipeline builder to work properly
   * x we need to include a VkVertexInputBindingDescription and a VkVertexInputAttributeDescription for each type in the vertex
   * x the location in the shader seems like a good approach: LayoutLocation_Position, LayoutLocation_Normal, etc.
-  * rendering
-    * vkCmdBindVertexBuffers can take an array
-      * the VkVertexInputBindingDescription specifies which buffer corresponds to which location

 ### Refresher: VkVertexInputBindingDescription and VkVertexInputAttributeDescription